Bipolar Web Resources

 Pamphlet-type information for all categories of major mental health concerns, written by the National Institutes of Mental Health and Carenotes.
 Also sign up here to receive periodic newsletters with the newest news and research on select topics, like ADHD and Bipolar.
 Requires a quick, free registration.

 Excellent reading, with more technical detail included.
-Printable pamphlets available here for yourself, or to share with family, friends, coworkers or teachers.
+Under Health Information, explore sections on both “Mental Health Info.” and “Publications” by topic to print brochures for yourself, or to share with family, friends, coworkers or teachers.

 NAMI Idaho